tkarakai-gto/notes/docker_notes.md

     * Container-to-container in an Overlay network, using VIP (private Virtual IP that is placed in front of each service) so services can talk to each other without an external load balancer (!)
     * External incoming traffic going to published ports (all nodes listen).
 The decision of which node will service the incoming request is handled by the Routing Mesh, it can choose any of the Workers.
 Note that containers can fail and recreated on different nodes, we want it to work without changing DNS and firewall settings.

-VIPs are not DMS round-robin, they are better.
+VIPs are not DNS round-robin, they are better.
 The problem is that sometimes DNS client caches inside the applications prevent us from using the correct (ever changing) IP, so rather than fighting DNS client configurations, we just rely on the VIP, which is kind of like having a load balancer *on each node* (on the external network) that knows which node to forward traffic to.

 > [Use swarm mode routing mesh (Docker Docs)](https://docs.docker.com/engine/swarm/ingress/)